quantnetwork/blockchain-developer-exercises-foundations/Exercise6.md

 #### Searching Accounts for Specific Properties

 We will demostrate searching the Accounts state through a specific example.
 This example will search a subset of addresses and identify the address with the largest balance and the address with the largest sequence number.
-To be in the subset of addresses searched, an address will have had to send a transaction in the latest block of the Ethereum Ropsten testnet.
+To be in the subset of addresses searched, an address will have had to send a transaction in the latest block of the Ethereum Goerli testnet.
 To run the example, enter:

 ```
 node examples/state-search/autoexecute-accounts-search.js password=MY_PASSWORD